luca-nik/mev_agent/exercises/third/Exercise3.md

 # My solutions to Exercise 3

-In this exercise I kept the `USDT`/`USDC` token pair and the same user order.
-I considered the same UNISWAP venue considered in [exercise 2](../second/Exercise2.md).
+In this exercise I kept the `USDT`/`USDC` token pair, the same user order, and the same UNISWAP venue considered in [exercise 2](../second/Exercise2.md).
 In addtion to this, I also included a new venue (`METEORA_USDC_USDT`) which is a [liquidity pool of Meteora](https://www.geckoterminal.com/solana/pools/32D4zRxNc1EssbJieVHfPhZM3rH6CzfUPrWUuWxD9prG).

 In this exercise I run the code [third_exercise.py](third_exercise.py).